Human evolution during the Plio-Pleistocene of eastern Africa

 Spoor, F., Garland, Th., Krovitz, G., Ryan, T.M., Silcox, M.T. and Walker, A. (2007) The Primate Semicircular Canal System and Locomotion.
 Proc.
 Nat.
 Acad.
 Sci.
 104, 10808-10812.

-Additional work with Nathan Jeffery (University of Liverpool) explored the fetal development of the primate inner ear, as well as the structural relationship between the subarcuate fossa and the semicircular canals.
+Additional work with Nathan Jeffery (University of Liverpool) studied the fetal development of the primate inner ear, as well as the structural relationship between the subarcuate fossa and the semicircular canals.
 The latter to assess if spatial constrains of the fossa and its brain contents (the petrosal lobule of the paraflocculus) are a factor influencing the arc size of the surrounding semicircular canals.

 Jeffery N, Ryan TM & Spoor F. (2008) The primate subarcuate fossa and its relationship to the semicircular canals part II: adult interspecific variation.
 J. Hum.
 Evol.
 55, 326-339.